People are always asking me if it is safe to visit Italy? People ask things about the crime rate, murder rate, Covid-19 etc.

 Nothing in the neighborhood goes unseen, nothing goes unreported.
 Your secrets are known, your movements are being watched.

 It is called the NSA (Nonna Surveillance Agency).
 It operates in cities, towns, villages... everywhere!
 Step out of line and you will be caught and dealt with.

 I get asked this so often.
-My advice is to not worry - the south of Italy has some of the lowest violent crime rates on earth.
-We actually provided a detailed response to the southern Italy crime myth, and other false stereotypes about the south, you can read our article here.
+My advice is to not worry - the south of Italy has some of the lowest violent crime rates on earth and petty crime is low too except in big cities.
+For a detailed response to the southern Italy crime myth, and to some of the other false stereotypes about the south, click here.